dnoneill/jekyll-lunr-js-custom-search/demo/docs/quickstart/setup.md

 ```

 ## fuzzysearchfields
 **fuzzysearchfields** should be fields that have an input not a dropdown search field.
 This basically says any of these fields do not have to match exactly, otherwise .
-This sets the editDistance to 1. editDistance is also 1 for the query field.
+This sets the [editDistance](https://lunrjs.com/guides/searching.html#fuzzy-matches) to 1. editDistance is also 1 for the query field.
 Otherwise the search will expect an exact match.
-An searchfields in this list will do a fuzzy match. **This must be a searchfield value from the fields settings**
+An searchfields in this list will do a fuzzy match. **This must be a searchfield value from the fields settings**.

 ```
 lunr_settings: